Allison Janney wins first Oscar for 'I, Tonya'

 LOS ANGELES (Reuters) - Allison Janney won her first Oscar on Sunday for her supporting role as the demanding and abusive mother to Olympic figure skater Tonya Harding in the mockumentary “I, Tonya.”

-Janney, 58, a seven-time Emmy winner, swept all major acting honors this season, including Screen Actors Guild, Golden Globe and BAFTA awards.
+Janney, 58, a seven-time Emmy winner, swept all major acting honours this season, including Screen Actors Guild, Golden Globe and BAFTA awards.

 “I did it all by myself,” Janney said facetiously to laughter from the audience.
 “Nothing further from the truth.”